Measuring how people get around northeastern Illinois

 The Chicago Metropolitan Agency for Planning (CMAP) periodically surveys households throughout northeastern Illinois about their travel habits to learn more about how and why people navigate the region.
 The survey, also known as My Daily Travel, is currently underway in Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will counties, and asks about trips made for work, school, shopping, errands, and socializing with family and friends.

-As travel behaviors change and technologies evolve over the next few years, transportation planners will use the survey data to guide future transportation investments and prioritize improvements for a more efficient transportation system.
+As travel behaviors change and technologies evolve, future waves of the My Daily Travel survey will build on Phase One to provide an even more comprehensive picture of how people move around northeastern Illinois.
+Transportation planners will use the data to guide future transportation investments and prioritize improvements for a more efficient, equitable, and resilient transportation system.

 If you receive an invitation to participate in the My Daily Travel survey, please visit MyDailyTravelSurvey.com to learn more and complete the survey.
 Keep an eye on your mailbox if you haven’t received an invitation already!
 Please direct any questions to cheither@cmap.illinois.gov, and sign-up for CMAP’s newsletter to stay informed about the survey.